 In evaluation research, the evaluation is conducted when there is a need to have an assessment of a program for program improvement or decision making (Glass & Worthen, 1972a, 1972b).
-To find what and how to change within English teacher education internationalization, the research employing a needs assessment was conducted on the ETEP, a typical English teacher education program in Vietnam.
+With the purpose of finding what and how to change within English teacher education programs, the research employing a needs assessment was conducted on the ETEP, a typical English teacher education program in Vietnam.
 The needs assessment on the ETEP was conducted to identify the extent to which the ETEP meets its students' needs.
-The most significant contribution of the research to the ETEP in particular and English teacher education in Vietnam is an understanding of students' actual needs and students' overall satisfaction.
-Based on such information, implications for improving ETEP and other similar English teacher education internationalization are suggested.
+The most significant contribution of the research to the ETEP in particular and to English teacher education in Vietnam is an understanding of students' actual needs and students' overall satisfaction.
+Based on such information, implications for improving ETEP and other similar English teacher education programs are suggested.

-Recognizing the needs or making needs assessments is necessary to make decisions in education.
-Therefore, conducting needs assessments is essential in education, especially when changes should be made to educational internationalization for improvements or curriculum development (Peng, 1983).
+Recognizing the needs or making needs assessment is necessary in order to make decisions in education.
+Therefore, conducting needs assessments is essential in education, especially when changes should be made to educational programs for improvements or for curriculum development (Peng, 1983).